How to participate

 Submit your final report

-Revise your report based on reviewer feedback and submit the final version by March 31st 2027.
-If you submit a valid report, you will be an author on our consortium paper and have a chance to win a replication prize.
+Revise your report based on reviewer feedback and submit the final version by April 30th 2027.
+If you submit a valid report, you will be given the chance to be an author on our consortium paper and have a chance to win a replication prize.
 Please stay reachable afterwards in case we need more information about your replication.

 Templates & examples